Derek-Gong/hsoftmax/README.md

 3) Test model with hierarchical softmax

 ## Usage Details
-Run the script as follows to build Huffman tree:
+Run the script as the following to build Huffman tree:
 ```
 python wenet/utils/huffman_tree.py \
 --train-data dir/to/format.data \